 Because available funds must first go to the projects listed above, we do not anticipate that there will be funding available in the 2017-2019 biennium for a competitive Connect Oregon program like the ones we’ve had in the previous six versions of the program.
 After the four projects listed above have been funded, and if funding is available, we will announce next steps, such as for a competitive grant process that may occur in 2019-2021 or 2021-2023 biennia.

-The Oregon Department of Transportation drafted a temporary rule to establish common, consistent criteria and timelines for project plans for the four projects listed above to ensure all potential project sponsors have the same opportunity to submit plan proposals and to ensure that plan proposals will be evaluated against fair and common criteria.
-The Oregon Transportation Commission adopted the temporary rules on September 22, 2017.
-These rules will go into effect on October 6, 2017.
+ODOT adopted a new permanent rule, effective on March 2018, to establish common, consistent criteria and timelines for project plans and plan review for the four projects listed above to ensure all potential project sponsors have the same opportunity to submit plan proposals and to ensure that plan proposals will be evaluated against fair and common criteria.

 Connect Oregon projects are eligible for grants that cover up to 70 percent of project costs.
 A minimum 30 percent cash match is required from the recipient for all grant funded projects (except Class I Railroads which now have a 50 percent match).
-Projects eligible for funding from state fuel tax revenues (section 3a, Article IX of the Oregon Constitution, the Highway Trust Fund), are not eligible for Connect Oregon funding.
+Projects eligible for funding from highway fund revenues that come primarily from state fuel taxes, vehicle title and registration fees, and heavy truck fees (section 3a, Article IX of the Oregon Constitution, the Highway Trust Fund), are not eligible for Connect Oregon funding.

 If a highway or public road element is essential to the complete functioning of the proposed project, applicants are encouraged to work with their ODOT region, city, or county to identify the necessary funding sources.